Abhaybsingh19w33/SAP/OData/21 Batch Management ($batch).md

 1. The HTTP Method is always POST
 2. URI has an addition $batch.
 3. There is no entity name in URI
-4. Content-Type is ‘multipart/mixed; boundary=batch’
+4. Content-Type is 'multipart/mixed; boundary=batch'
 5. The name of the boundary should be the same in the header and the payload

 Let us test simple batches first.
 The data uploaded to table is as below.